Flu vs. Cold symptoms: Understanding the difference

 ● Young children

-That’s why getting a flu shot before seasonal influenza begins is so important.
+That’s why getting a flu shot before influenza season begins is so important.
 It’s the best way to avoid the flu and to help protect others from getting it.
-We make getting your annual flu vaccine at any of our urgent care centers easy and affordable.

 Cold and flu differences in children

-Children experience similar symptoms as adults when they have a cold or flu.
+Children generally experience symptoms similar to those of adults when they have a cold or flu.
 However, they are more likely to have vomiting and diarrhea with the flu, which is not as common in adults.
 They may also have higher fevers.

 If your child has a cold or the flu, it is important to monitor them for worsening symptoms, as they might be unable to communicate what they are feeling.
 These symptoms can include: